-A refreshing pear salad that is perfect for spring.
-I complimented the flavor of pears with walnuts, avocado and grilled chicken for a satisfying meal-sized salad.
+An easy pear salad with walnuts, avocado and grilled chicken.
+This combo makes for a satisfying meal-sized salad that’s perfect for pear season!
 This post is sponsored by USA Pears.

 It’s pear season!
 I love pears and have been dreaming up a pear salad recipe for you that is perfect for spring.
 Ya’ll know I love my salads, but it’s been a minute since I’ve shared any salad recipes so I’m excited to share this meal-sized salad today.
 I created this salad by starting with the main ingredient: pears.
 Pears are nutrition powerhouses yet I feel like they can be overlooked in the health world!